nipafx/nipafx.dev/content/talks/java-x-action.md

 repo: modern-java-demo
 ---

+So you learned about all these new Java features but want to see how they come together?
-Let's write a GitHub Crawler and let's throw in everything Java (21) has to offer:
+Then let's write a GitHub Crawler and let's throw in everything Java (21) has to offer:

 * virtual threads and structured concurrency
 * pattern matching and data-oriented programming